-&lt;sup>2 The alternative view, termed the "political" or "ownership" view, maintains that government-owned enterprises are intrinsically inefficient because governments pursue objectives in addition to, and in conflict with, profit maximization, and this political interference can distort the objectives and constraints faced by managers of such enterprises.
+1The alternative view, termed the "political view" or "ownership view," maintains that governmentowned enterprises are intrinsically inefficient because governments pursue objectives in addition to, and in conflict with, profit maximization, and this political interference can distort the objectives and constraints faced by managers of such enterprises.
 See Shleifer (1998) for an example of this view, and Bardhan and Roemer (1992) for an example of the managerial view.

-&lt;sup>3 This debate was sparked by the release of a report by a government-appointed committee on the role of the government in business (Singapore Economic Review Committee, 2002); the committee's final recommendations are summarized in Singapore Ministry of Trade and Industry (2003).
+2This debate was sparked by the release of a report by a government-appointed committee on the role of the government in business (Singapore, Economic Review Committee, 2002); the committee's final recommendations are summarized in Singapore, Ministry of Trade and Industry (2003).
 An earlier debate-reflecting many of the same arguments-occurred in the late 1980s, when several public enterprises were fully or partially privatized.